UK, France say can arm Syria rebels now but no immediate plans

 "The decision is to lift the embargo and not necessarily a decision to deliver weapons, but after that it will depend on what happens on the ground and on the diplomatic front," he said.
 "The decision will be taken at a national level and depending on what the opposition requests."

-Russia Deputy Foreign Minister Sergei Ryabkov said earlier the EU's failure to renew an arms embargo on Syria would undermine the prospects for peace talks that Moscow and Washington are trying to organize.
+Russia Deputy Foreign Minister Sergei Ryabkov said earlier the EU's failure to renew an arms embargo on Syria would undermine the prospects for peace talks that Moscow and Washington are trying to organise.

 Britain and France argue that keeping the option of arming the rebels open puts pressure on Assad to negotiate a transition of power at the conference, but critics say the Franco-British approach risks inflaming an already volatile situation.